Mouad-Elkbabty2/Geometric-Shapes-Editor/README.md

 Contributions to the Geometric Shapes Editor are welcome.
 If you have ideas for improvements or have found a bug, please fork the repository and submit a pull request, or open an issue for discussion.

----

-Make sure to specify the actual license you're using in place of `[SPECIFY LICENSE HERE]`, and if you have a LICENSE.md or another license file, include that as well.
-This template gives a clean, concise overview of your project and its functionalities, as well as instructions on how to get started.